ionic-team/stencil-site/docs/testing/webdriverio/01-overview.md

 - __Cross Browser Support__: WebdriverIO is designed to support all platforms, either on desktop or mobile.
 You can run tests on actual browser your users are using, including covering different versions of them.
 - __Real User Interaction__: Interaction with elements in WebdriverIO through the WebDriver protocol is much closer to native user-triggered interactions than what can be achieved with emulated DOM environments (such as JSDom or Stencil's own Mock-Doc).
 - __Web Platform Support__: Running tests in actual browsers allows you to tap into the latest Web Platform features for testing your components, often not available when using virtual DOM environments.
+- __Real Environments__: Run your tests in an environment that your users are using and not somewhere that re-implements web standards with polyfills like JSDOM.

 ## Set Up